dart-lang/site-www/src/codelabs/async-await/index.md

 You don’t need to implement this provided function.__
 Use `async` and `await` to do the following:

-* Implement a `changeUsername` function that calls the provided asynchronous function `getNewUsername` and returns its result.
+* Implement an asynchronous `changeUsername` function that calls the provided asynchronous function `getNewUsername` and returns its result.
+* If it succeeds, `getNewUsername` returns a String, otherwise it throws an Exception.
-* The `changeUsername` function must catch any errors thrown by `getNewUsername`.
+* Since `getNewUsername` can throw an Exception, the `changeUsername` function must __catch and return any errors__ thrown by `getNewUsername` and it must __stringify the error before returning it__.

 ### Exercise